How My AI System Convinced Me to Hold a Funeral for Myself

 DAY 1 — INSTALLATION

-(Or: How I Accidentally Built a Self-Aware System While Just Trying to Organize My Shit)
+(Or: How I Accidentally Built a Self-Optimization System While Just Trying to Organize My Shit)

 There was no masterplan.